hxwang/Security-Summary/DDoS/defense-network-level-attack-by-location.md

 - Note: contents of this page are from paper [Zigzag-2013]()

+- Overview
-Source-based mechanisms are deployed near the sources of the attack to prevent network customers from generating DDoS flooding attacks.
+	- Source-based mechanisms are deployed near the sources of the attack to prevent network customers from generating DDoS flooding attacks.
 These mechanism can either take place either at the **edge routers** of the source's local network or at the **access routers** of an Autonomous System(AS) that connects to the sources' edge routers[[Criscuolo-2000]](http://www.iwar.org.uk/comsec/resources/reports/CIAC-2319_Distributed_Denial_of_Service.pdf).
+	- Source-based defense mechanism aim to detect and filter the attack traffic at the sources of the attack; however, they are not entirely effective against DDoS flooding attacks.
+	- There are three main reasons which make these mechanisms a poor choice against DDoS flooding attacks.
+		- First, the sources of the attacks can be distributed in different domains making it difficult for each of the sources to detect and filter attacks flow accurately.
+		- Second, it is difficult to differentiate between legitimate and attack traffic near the sources, since the volume of the traffic may **not be big enough** as the traffic typically aggregates tatpoints closer to the destinations.
+		- Finally, the motivation for deployment of the source-based mechanisms is low since it is unclear who (i.e., customers or service providers) would pay for the expenses associated with these services.
+	- Hence pure source-based mechanisms are not efficient and effective against DDoS flooding attacks.

 ### Ingress/Egress filtering at the sources' edge routers[[Ferguson-2000]](http://dl.acm.org/citation.cfm?id=RFC2827)
 - how it works